cryotools/subglacial-overdeepenings/code/README.md

 Therefore, valid licences for several extensions of the ArcGIS software are needed, i.e. the *3D Analyst*, the *Spatial Analyst*, and the *Geostatistical Analyst*.
-While most of the code is written in Python 2.7, we use R 3.6.1 for some steps as well.
+While most of the code is written in Python 2.7 (in order to work with ArcGIS), we use R 3.6.1 for some steps as well.

 ### Preprocessing
 Some preprocessing steps are not included in the scripts as they heavily depend on the employed